GeographicaGS/CartoTweets/README.md

  -it "cartotweets"
 ```

-I know, that's a huge command to write by hand in the console, just filling parameter by
+I know, that's a huge command to write by hand in the console, filling parameter by
-parameter.
-And to make it worst, those are not all options that you can pass to the continer.
+parameter...
+And to make it worse, those are not all options that you can pass to the continer.

 Well, that's why both the **config.cnf** file and the **run.sh** script exists.
 Just
 take a look at them and you will understand it right away.

-So a better way to run the docker is by filling the parameters in the *config.cnf* file and
+So a better way to run the docker after the build command, is by filling the parameters in the *config.cnf* file
-then run:
+and then run:

 ```bash
 chmod +x run.sh #if it doesn't have it already...
 ./run.sh
 ```

-Then hopefully you'll see the output of the docker while the node module is getting
-a lot of tweets into a **tweets** dataset on CartoDB.
-As a note, sometimes it takes a few
-minutes to appear in the CartoDB web interface.
+Then hopefully you'll see the output of the docker while the node module is getting a lot of tweets into a **tweets** dataset on your CartoDB account.
+As a note, sometimes it takes a few minutes to appear in the CartoDB web interface.